M\"obius structures, quasi-metrics, and completeness: Constructing the completion

 where $\overline{\Ima(crt)}$ denotes the closure of the image of $crt$ in $\mathbb{R}P^2$. \end{mydef}

-The (symmetry)-condition tells us that any sequence of cross-ratio-triples $crt(w_n,x_n,y_n,z_n)$ can only accumulate at points inside the triangle $\Delta$ or the three distinct points on the boundary of the triangle that are assumed by degenerate quadruples.
-It tells us that, if we have convergence of $crt(w_n,x_n,y_n,z_n)$ it certainly doesn't converge towards anything bad.
-It turns out, this is enough to prove actual convergence.
+To interpret this definition, it is useful to think of $\Delta \subset \mathbb{R}P^2$ as a triangle.
+Specifically, consider the triangle $\{ (x, y, z) \in \mathbb{R} \vert x + y + z = 1, x, y, z \geq 0 \}$.
+The projection of this triangle onto $\mathbb{R}P^2$ is exactly the topological closure of $\Delta$.
+The (symmetry)-condition tells us that any sequence of cross-ratio-triples $crt(w_n,x_n,y_n,z_n)$ can only accumulate at points in the interior of this triangle or at one of the three distinct points on the boundary of the triangle that are assumed by degenerate quadruples.
+It turns out that this is the property needed to construct a completion.